1.2. Assessment¶

 The presentations will be submitted through the CourseLink “Video Assignments” tool and made available to the instructor and all students for peer review

-Lab reports will be marked according to a terniary scheme:
+Homework will be auto-graded according to a terniary scheme:

 High pass (more than average effort, essentially complete)